OpenSight/StorLever/README.md

 remotely.

-StorLever delivers with a intuitive web based user interface based on those web API as well, which showcase the potential of those API.
+StorLever delivers with a intuitive web based user interface based on those web API as well, which showcases the potential of those API.

 Highlights: